 All of the above, plus unlimited cafeteria meals for your whole family and an electric scooter.
 Private deluxe room, 100 points monthly rent."

-He remembered Jing Shu's words:
+He remembered Jing Shu's words on the matter:

 When Zhang San's batch passes inspection, Li Si, the inspector, gets a 1% cut, earning 10 points.
 Team Leader Wang Ermazi rechecks the batch and gets 0.1%, or 1 point.